Quantification of observed prior and likelihood information in parametric Bayesian modeling: Prior and Likelihood Information in Basic Conjugate Models

-To illustrate that the prior and likelihood information can be used in practice, I analytically compute closed form expressions for the prior and likelihood information in the Normal-Normal model with known variance, Poisson-Gamma and Multinomial-Dirichlet models.
-Note that a random variable denoted by $\theta*$ is distributed according to the normalized likelihood, $L_{\theta}(\theta)$.
-These results may be useful in deriving the prior and likelihood information in models which use conjugate priors, such as `Naive Bayes Classification', which can be thought of as a pair of Multinomial-Dirichlet models for each of two classes.
-Additionally, the third part of the Appendix presents a result which demonstrates why the normalized likelihood, and hence prior information, may be defined in models where the data generating process is assumed to come from the exponential family.
+To illustrate that prior and likelihood information can be used in practice, closed form expressions are computed for the prior and likelihood information in the normal-normal and multinomial-Dirichlet models.
+These results may be useful in deriving the prior and likelihood information in models that use conjugate priors, such as `naive Bayes classification', which can be thought of as a pair of multinomial-Dirichlet models for each of two classes.
+More generally, the third part of the appendix presents a result which demonstrates why the normalized likelihood, and hence prior information, may be defined when the likelihood model is assumed to come from the exponential family.

+To clarify notation, a random variable denoted by $\theta*$ is distributed according to the normalized likelihood, $L_{\theta}(\theta)$.